2021 Board of Directors

 Meghan Graham (2020)

-Meghan Graham joined the board in January 2018 and is a lecturer at Boston University in the Speech, Language and Hearing Sciences Department, and works as a clinical speech-language pathologist in private practice in Needham, MA.
-Meghan is also a member of the Director Services and Strategic Planning subcommittees.
+Meghan Graham joined the board in January 2018 and is a clinical assistant professor at Boston University in the Speech, Language and Hearing Sciences Department, and works as a clinical speech-language pathologist in private practice.
+Meghan is co-chairperson of the board and also a member of the Director Services, Events and Strategic Planning subcommittees.
 She collaborated with the board to start the Cooperative Nature School and also is focused on maintaining and improving communication between the teachers and the board.
-Meghan is a proud parent of a 2018 graduate and a future 2019 student.
+Meghan is a proud parent of a 2018 graduate and a current Coop student.

 Ilana Gotlib (2020)

-Ilana Gotlib is currently a Program Director in the Strategic Alliances and Partnerships Group at DePuy Synthes, a Johnson & Johnson company, in Raynham MA.
+Ilana Gotlib is currently Director of Business Development at Philips Healthcare, in Cambridge MA.
 She joined the Board in January 2018, and has spent most of her time on the opening of the Cooperative Nature School.
 She is also a member of the Director Services and Fundraising subcommittees.
-She is the proud parent of a soon-to-be graduate of the Cooperative Nature School, and a soon-to-be-enrollee of the Sharon Cooperative School.
+She is the proud parent of a 2019 Cooperative Nature School graduate, and a current Sharon Cooperative School student.

 Jennifer Lewis (2021)